axiom-data-science/modflow2netcdf/README.md

 python -m pytest
 ```

-To run the tests for the Denver Basin, the output files must be present in the `modflow2netcdf/tests/resources/colorado` directory.
+* To run the tests for the Denver Basin (`colorado`), the output files must be present in the `modflow2netcdf/tests/resources/colorado` directory.
 Output can be downloaded from http://pubs.usgs.gov/pp/1770/.
 Copy all files from `C-Transient-final/Calibrated_model/` into the `modflow2netcdf/tests/resources/colorado` folder.
+* To run the tests for the Carolina (`carolina`), the output files must be present in the `modflow2netcdf/tests/resources/carolina` directory.
+Output can be obtained by running the .exe file in the same directory on a windows computer.